 Hermione gestured the then-empty barstool.
-“Not my place to deny you service.
-I’ll leave that to Aberforth.”
+“It's hardly my place to deny you service.”

 He sat down, not making eye contact with her.
 “I saw Loony and Longbottom left.
 Interesting company you keep, Granger.”

 She glared at him.
 “Her name is Luna, and they’re lovely.
-They just had to go.”
+They just had to leave.”

 Aberforth emerged from the back, narrowing his eyes as he saw Draco with Hermione.
 It was not every day that he saw a war hero sitting idly with a Death Eater.

 “Yes, so I heard.
-Longbottom had a nasty case of the Wrackspurts.”
+Longbottom had a nasty case of the Wrackspurts.
+Pity."
 He tapped the bar.
-“I’ll take what Granger’s having.”
+“I’ll take what this one’s having.”